uviclibraries/internet-of-things/act-1.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Configuring Arduino IDE**

-1.  <mark style="background-color:coral;"><b>This first step is the most important one, and omitting it is often the source of errors in this workshop.</b></mark> A computer needs the appropriate driver to be able to talk to the Feather Huzzah through the USB cable.
+1.  <mark style="background-color:coral;"><b>This first step is the most important one, and omitting it, or not completing every step, is often the source of errors in this workshop.</b></mark> A computer needs the appropriate driver to be able to talk to the Feather Huzzah through the USB cable.
 Your computer is unlikely to have this driver by default, so you must manually install the necessary driver:
     -   Go to [goo.gl/eEXD4e](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers){:target="_blank"} and click on the **Downloads** tab.
     -   Choose the driver that corresponds to your type of computer (likely "CP210x Universal Windows Driver" for Windows users or "CP210x VCP Mac OSX Driver" for Mac users)
     -   Clicking on the name of the driver should download a .zip file.
 Find the .zip file in your "**Downloads**" folder.
 Right click the .zip file and select "**Extract All...**"